raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Creators will have the opportunity to share their project with the Raspberry Pi Foundation community by submitting to a Studio or Gallery.

-In this example from our [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please){:target="_blank"} Design project creators
+In this example from our [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please){:target="_blank"} there are several ideas given for how to share projects.

 --- task ---